 When operating as a DFP, the device implements current sources to advertise current charging capabilities on both CC pins.
-By default, the CC pins advertise a 3A VBUS sourcing capability when operating in DFP mode.
-This may be reconfigured to 1.5A or Default USB (500mA for USB2 DFP or 900mA for a USB3 DFP) via OTP, SMBus, or SPI configuration.
 When a UFP connection is established, the current driven across the CC pins creates a voltage across the UFP's Rd pull-down that can be detected by the integrated CC comparator.
 When connected to an active cable, an alternative pull-down, Ra, appears on the CC pin.